 Taking the ALEKS Assessment

-If your ACT and/or SAT scores do not place you into the math course you want or need (See luc.edu/math/placement What ACT, SAT and/or math placement scores do I need for which course?), take one sample assessment before you come to LUC.
-(You get one, and only one, sample assessment.
-After the sample assessment, you can take up to four proctored assessments.
-Your placement is based on the highest of the four proctored assessments.)
+If your ACT and/or SAT scores do not place you into the math course you want or need (See luc.edu/math/placement What ACT, SAT and/or math placement scores do I need for which course?), take the unproctored, practice MPA before you come to LUC.

 You will need:

 - Pencil/pen and paper (to work out answers).

 - Approximately 90 minutes to complete the assessment (this time will vary for each student) in a setting in which you can concentrate.

 - Take it as if it were proctored.